calipho-sib/nextprot-docs/news/2022/09/29/neXtProt is now a 5 star Open Data resource.md

 **Changes to terms**

-All controlled vocabulary or ontology terms used in neXtProt are now modeled in a simplified manner. !!
-TO DO PAM !!
+All controlled vocabulary or ontology terms used in neXtProt are now modeled in a simplified manner.
+All terms are regrouped under the super-class Term but linked to their source vocabulary.

 **Improved documentation**